ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W04-D1-DesignPatterns.md

 ### Formal Patterns Used in Our Web Apps

-- MVC is "baked in"
+- MVC is "baked in".

-- Iterator is a part of the .NET collection classes
+- Iterator is a part of the .NET collection classes.

-- What other formal patterns have we used?
+- What other formal patterns have we used?[^1]

-  <div hidden>Repository, EF is an example of a provider</div>

-- If you write or consume a web service, which pattern are you using?

-  <div hidden>Service Agent</div>

-- Class Exercise: If I wanted to add a messaging service to my BookInfo app that notified writers of book reviews when someone had commented on a book, which pattern might be a key part of the implementation?
+- Class Exercise: If you wanted to add a messaging service to the Tip of the Day web app that notified site users when someone had commented on a tip they had posted, which pattern might be a key part of the implementation?

 ## References

 [Guide to Software Design Patterns](https://airbrake.io/blog/category/dotnet).
 Airbrake.
 2017.
 Descriptions of design patterns with examples in C#.

+Design Patterns for ASP.NET Developers, [Part 1: Basic Patterns](https://www.devx.com/2007/02/09/33695/), [Part 2: Custom Controller Patterns](https://www.devx.com/2007/03/03/33889/), [Part 3: Advanced Patterns](https://www.devx.com/2007/04/05/34220/).
+DevX.
+2007.
+Note: even though these articles are a bit old, the concepts are all still applicable.

+Homer, Alex.
+[ASP.NET Patterns every developer should know](https://www.developerfusion.com/article/8307/aspnet-patterns-every-developer-should-know/).
+Developer Fusion.
+2011.

+Mallawaarachchi, Vijini .
+[10 Common Software Architectural Patterns in a Nutshell](https://towardsdatascience.com/10-common-software-architectural-patterns-in-a-nutshell-a0b47a1e9013).
+Towards Data Science.
+2017.

 [Design Patterns](https://en.wikipedia.org/wiki/Design_Patterns).
 Wikipedia article.